 Generally, the 1990’s was not the best decade for horror.
-Slasher films dominated the previous decade, but when that well dried up the genre seemed to lack direction.
-Of course, great horror films were made in the ’90’s, but taken as a whole, it was a decade that felt far removed from the boundary-pushing horror movies of the 1970’s.
+Slasher films dominated the previous decade, but when that well ran dry the genre lacked direction.
+Of course, great horror films were made in the ’90’s.
+On average, however, the 1990’s felt far removed from the boundary-pushing horror of the 1970’s.

-For a few years in the 1990’s, the horror genre flirted with technology and the potential dangers lurking behind computer screens.
-The Lawnmower Man, Ghost in the Machine, Arcade, Hardware – as home computers got smaller and became more affordable and the early Internet expanded, horror films eagerly exploited the public’s general lack of familiarity.
+For a few years in the 1990’s, horror flirted with technology and the potential dangers lurking in computers.
+The Lawnmower Man, Ghost in the Machine, Arcade, Hardware – as home computers more affordable and the Internet expanded, horror exploited our ignorance.
 One of these films, Brainscan, entered and exited movie theaters quickly in 1994.
-A box office dud with a recognizable young actor and what was a fresh concept at the time, Brainscan is the latest forgotten horror film to get the Blu-ray treatment from Scream Factory.
+A box office dud with a recognizable young actor and a fresh concept at the time, Brainscan is the latest forgotten horror film to get the Blu-ray treatment from Scream Factory.

 A Promising Premise and Start Unravel Quickly

-Brainscan boasted an interesting premise that had the potential to be almost prophetic and years ahead of its time.
+Brainscan boasted an interesting premise that was years ahead of its time.
 Ideas surrounding virtual reality and altered consciousness have been adopted into Black Mirror episodes over 20 years after Brainscan’s debut.
 There’s even the seed of an interesting idea around horror fans and voyeuristic violence that’s planted early in the film.

 Sadly, all of these interesting ideas are quickly abandoned as Brainscan opts to embrace familiar tropes and a lazy narrative structure.